spoogle/SearchTouch/README.markdown

 # SearchTouch

-This is a search engine written in Objective C which compiles and runs on Mac OSX or iOS.
+This is a search engine written in Objective C which compiles and runs on Mac OS X or iOS.
+It is designed to allow searches to be efficiently carried out on a device.
+It is not a web search engine.

 ## License